Riley Greene Player Props: Tigers vs. Angels

 Riley Greene At The Plate

-- Greene has 11 doubles, three triples, seven home runs and 25 walks while batting .309.
+- Greene is hitting .315 with 12 doubles, three triples, seven home runs and 25 walks.

-- Greene enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .421 with one homer.
+- Greene is batting .476 with one homer during his last outings and is riding a seven-game hitting streak.

-- Greene has reached base via a hit in 49 games this year (of 65 played), and had multiple hits in 21 of those games.
+- In 75.8% of his 66 games this season, Greene has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Greene has an RBI in 18 of 65 games this year, with multiple RBI in four of them.
+- In 28.8% of his games this season, Greene has picked up at least one RBI.
+In four of those games (6.1%) he recorded more than one RBI.

-- He has scored in 32 games this season (49.2%), including multiple runs in six games.
+- He has scored in 33 of 66 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.